-July 4, 2026
+America’s 250th · July 4, 2026

 Countdown to July 4, 2026

-85 days remaining
+55 days remaining

-What Is the Semiquincentennial?
+What is the semiquincentennial?

-On July 4, 1776, the Continental Congress adopted the Declaration of Independence, announcing the birth of a new nation founded on the principle that all people possess unalienable rights.
+On July 4, 1776, the Continental Congress adopted the Declaration of Independence.
 On July 4, 2026, the United States of America turns 250 years old.
+The word semiquincentennial comes from Latin: semi (half) + quingenti (five hundred) + annus (year).
+It means the 250th anniversary, halfway to 500 years.

 From Zen and the Art of Citizenship